The Lancet October 12, 2019

 Population

-Patients with AF and recent ACS or PCI
+Patients with atrial fibrillation and a recent ACS or undergoing PCI

 Comparator